-During 2018, auditors have not revealed significant internal control weaknesses.
+Also, in 2019, external auditors have twice appeared before the Audit Committee.
+During this financial year, auditors have not revealed significant internal control weaknesses.

 F.6.
 Other relevant information.

 There is no other relevant information regarding the ICFR not included in this report.